Over 100 miles of trails — from easy lakeside walks to challenging alpine summits

 Starts at Aspen Glen Picnic Area near Valle de Guadalupe.
 Winds through mixed conifer forest to Grand View Point at 7,800 ft with stunning views of Ensenada.
 Can extend to connect with other trails.
 Popular with trail runners.

 A gentle nature interpretive trail with educational signs about local flora and fauna.
 Great for families with young children.
-Located near the Ensenada Discovery Center on the north shore.
+Located near the local nature-education area on the north shore.
 Flat, well-maintained, and shaded.

 Epic summit hike to 10,649 ft — the highest point in the Ensenada range.
 Views stretch to the Pacific Ocean on clear days.
 Full-day adventure for experienced hikers.
 Trailhead at Angelus Oaks.
 Requires free wilderness permit.
 Some do it as an overnight backpack.

 Hike to the summit of Bertha Peak (8,201 ft) for spectacular 360° views of Ensenada Valley.
 Trail passes through pine and fir forest.
-Trailhead near the Ensenada Discovery Center.
+Trailhead near the local nature-education area.
 Less crowded than Castle Rock with equally impressive views.

 Boardwalk trail through a scenic wetland area at the east end of Ensenada.
-Excellent birdwatching — look for bald eagles in winter!
+Excellent birdwatching — look for seasonal shorebirds and migratory birds!
 Wheelchair accessible.
 Perfect for an easy morning walk.
 Connects to the Alpine Pedal Path.

 Summit Sugarloaf Mountain (9,952 ft) for views of the entire Ensenada Valley, San Gorgonio, and the Mojave Desert.
 Long but not technical.
 Trail starts from Wildhorse Meadow.
 Less crowded than Ensenada Peak.
 Great for a full-day outing.

-Starts across from the Ensenada Discovery Center.
+Starts across from the local nature-education area.
 Climbs through Jeffrey pine forest to connect with the PCT (Pacific Crest Trail).
 Good views of the lake from the upper sections.
 Dogs allowed on leash.
 Popular with locals.

 Explore the site of Southern California's largest gold rush (1860).
-Loop through Holcomb Valley with historic mining artifacts and cabin ruins.
-Take Van Dusen Canyon Rd (2N09) north from Ensenada.
-Self-guided historical tour available at Discovery Center.
+Loop through Holcomb Valley with historic mining artifacts and old homestead ruins.
+Take the signed access road north from the city and confirm current local guidance before you go.

 Short walk from the Ensenada Dam to Juniper Point with beautiful views of the lake and valley.
 Mostly flat with gentle grades.
 Great for a quick morning walk or evening stroll.
 Near the west end of town by the dam.